 Our goal is to create permanent works of art.
 We require all building owners to keep the mural intact for three years.
 We have plenty of walls to paint and do not intend to paint over any of the murals.
 However, South Salt Lake is experiencing a great deal of growth, which means properties will change hands and buildings may come down.
 We make every effort to commission walls that will live for at least three years.
 Unfortunately, sometimes unforeseen circumstances, such as weather, vandalism, accidents and other factors, cause an early demise of a mural.

 We provide an anti-graffiti coating for each artist to apply when their mural is completed.
 We also make sure building owners know that if their mural receives any damage, vandalism or graffiti, they are to contact us before attempting to clean, fix or re-paint the mural.
 Contingency funds are allocated each year to cover any repair or restoration costs.
 The original artist is given first rights of refusal on restoration and repairs.

-Aside from painting a mural, we have other opportunities for artists to be involved during the Mural Fest Celebration in May.
-Opportunities include live mural painting and community art projects.
+Aside from painting a mural, we typically have other opportunities for artists to be involved during the Mural Fest Artist Meet & Greet celebration held each May, including live mural painting and community art projects.
 For more information, please email email@example.com.

-We are always in need of helping hands to pull off a great Mural Fest each year and are always looking for willing and excited volunteers to help with a variety of duties.
+It takes many helping hands to pull off a great Mural Fest each year and we are always looking for willing and excited volunteers to help with a variety of duties.
 If you would like to become part of the Mural Fest team, please email firstname.lastname@example.org or sign up on the Volunteer link on the Get Involved page on themuralfest.org.